apache/cordova-plugin-screen-orientation/README.md

 #Cordova Screen Orientation Plugin

-Cordova plugin to set/lock the screen orientation in a common way for iOS, Android and Blackberry 10.
+Cordova plugin to set/lock the screen orientation in a common way for iOS, Android, WP8 and Blackberry 10.
 From version 1.0.0 the interface is based on the [Screen Orientation API](http://www.w3.org/TR/screen-orientation/).

 The plugin adds the following to the screen object: